emanuelhfarias/tag-components/docs/docs/component-with-script.md

 HTML Custom Elements must be registered with a class inheriting from an existing element class, such as HTMLElement.

-The script tag must contain a class with the same name of the component but written in camelCase.
+The script tag must contain a class with the same name of the component but written in CamelCase.

 The following example shows the component's class implementing the **connectedCallback** method which is part of the lifecycle from web components.
 This method is called once the component is appended to the DOM.